chrisyo-22/EmployeeSystem/README.md

 ## Typical Endpoints
 - GET /employees?page=<n>&pageSize=<m> — Returns a PageBean with employee data; image fields contain pre‑signed URLs.
 - POST /employees — Creates an employee and associated experience entries in a single transaction.

-Note: Adjust actual paths to match your controller mappings.

-## Development Tips
-- Lombok: Ensure your IDE has the Lombok plugin enabled and annotation processing turned on.
-- S3 object keys: Store only keys in the database; the service will convert them to pre‑signed URLs on read.
-- Response headers: If you need specific download behavior (inline/attachment), configure response overrides when generating the pre‑signed URL in the S3 utility.
-- Database migrations: If you use migrations, keep them in src/main/resources/db and run them on startup (tooling optional).

-## License
-Add your chosen license here.